Orion-Technologies/WEEK7MIT/README.md

 In this activity I worked and learned about DOM.

 ## Creating a TO-DO List
-In this activity I worked and manipulate the DOM and add elements in it.
+In this activity I worked, manipulated the DOM and added elements into it.

 ## Support
 If you have a questions or comments you can write me at: